 Developed by New York Times, NYT VR takes you up and close to riveting stories captured by the publications journalists.
 If you’re looking to stay connected and up to date with everything that’s happening around the world, but don’t just want to read news to get that information, then you should definitely try out NYT VR.
 The app has some amazing content on offer and due to the fact that it immerses you and takes you to ground zero, the experience and the information that you gain about a particular topic are unmatched.
 Quick tip, download the videos before you play them or you might encounter a black screen if your internet connection isn’t stable.

 Supported platforms: Android (Google Daydream/Google Cardboard), iOS, Samsung Gear VR

 7. Fulldive VR

 Fulldive VR is sort of a social media app for virtual reality which hosts 100 percent user generated content that you can watch on your VR headset.
 Being a social platform, the app allows you to add friends from around the world and experience their content.
 You can even share VR content that you created on the platform and you can rest assured that it will reach VR enthusiasts worldwide.
 Other social features include reactions, comments and sharing, which means that the VR content that you upload on the app sure has a strong chance of going viral.
 You can even discover other great VR apps and games on the Fulldive, which is an added bonus.
-This is definitely one of the best VR apps to check out if you’re looking to experience some VR social media.

 Supported platforms: Android (Google Daydream/Google Cardboard), iOS